Decipher the language of astrocytes -- the "star" cells of the brain

 The plasticity of the neuronal connections is an essential feature of the brain.
 We aim to understand whether and how astrocytes orchestrate the changes of synaptic plasticity throughout life

 One central question in neuroscience is to understand the principle of learning and memory.
 We use a motor skill learning paradigm to dissect the roles of astrocytes in the formation and maintenance of long-lasting memories.

 Neurological and Psychiatric Disorders

 Astrocyte abnormalities are implicated in numerous neurological and psychiatric disorders.
-Our goals are to explore the contribution of astrocytes in neuropsychiatric disorders, especially the ones related to maladaptive development and target astrocytes to ameliorate the symptoms.
+Our goals are to explore the contribution of astrocytes in disease, especially the ones related to social and cognitive deficits and target astrocytes to ameliorate the symptoms.